Mr Michael Dooley, Consultant Doctor MBBS, MMs,FRCOG, MFFP.

 Cancer groups, of which there were several

-Donna Haughian – Mental Health Consultant and UK CBRT National Training Manager - “CBRT can improve your mental health and wellbeing”
+Donna Haughian – Mental Health Consultant - “CBRT can improve your mental health and wellbeing”

 Donna Haughian is a Mental Health Consultant who specialises in mental health, psychological trauma management and community mental health projects.
 She worked with the Northern Ireland Charity “Action Mental Health” for 10 years and was the first CBRT Training Manager in Northern Ireland.

 Using the CBRT Disks® and CBRT as part of her stress management training programmes and counselling services, Donna saw at first hand the powerful benefits CBRT can have on an individual’s mental and physical well being and found it can be successfully applied to all levels of mental health care programmes .

 "Often when clients come to us for counselling, we find that initially they are often too distressed and upset to verbalise their feelings.
 Using the CBRT® Disks in the initial stages of the counselling process has enabled our clients to quickly achieve a stage of relaxation which then enables them to more fully engage in the counselling process.
 We highly recommend the use of CBRT as a relaxation technique.”

 This website is not intended to provide medical diagnosis, advice, treatment, or endorsement.

 All rights reserved.
 CBRT Healthcare Innovation Systems Ltd 2023.